-The 2025 Public Health Showcase will be held in person on Monday, April 21, 2025, at the University of Kentucky Gatton Student Center, 2nd floor, Grand Ballroom ABC.
+The 2025 Public Health Showcase was held in person on Monday, April 21, 2025, at the University of Kentucky Gatton Student Center, 2nd floor, Grand Ballroom ABC.
 This event is a unique opportunity for sharing recent and on-going work in public health research, practice, and teaching.
-To encourage networking, all presentations will be in a poster format.
-UK CPH students, faculty, staff, community partners, and collaborators are invited to submit an abstract for either a research poster presentation and/or a non-research poster presentation.
+To encourage networking, all presentations were in a poster format.
+UK CPH students, faculty, staff, community partners, and collaborators submitted abstracts for either a research poster presentation and/or a non-research poster presentation.

 Click Here